andyl/uber_gen/README.md

 | extract_function | Extract an expression to a function |
 | ensure_config    | Set a config value                  |

-### UberGen Playbooks
+### UberGen Actions

-Playbooks are structured like Mix tasks - one module per playbook.
+Actions are structured like Mix tasks - one module per playbook.

-    defmodule UberGen.Playbooks.Myapp.Bootstrap4 do
+    defmodule UberGen.Actions.Myapp.Bootstrap4 do
-      use UberGen.Playbook
+      use UberGen.Action

       @depends_on [UberGen, :setup]
       @shortdoc "Install Bootstrap4 in your Phoenix project."